Furniture Design & Woodworking

 Hardwood lamination, floating tenon using router, wood threading, power carving, hand shaping/carving

-Keun Ho Peter Park is an international artist, woodworker, and instrument maker who teaches at the University of the Arts in Philadelphia, PA.
-He holds a BFA in painting from South Korea’s Kookmin University and an MFA in woodworking and furniture design from the Rochester Institute of Technology.
+Keunho Peter Park is a Korean-American artist and woodworker who teaches at the Bucks County Community College at Newtown, PA.
+He holds an MFA in Woodworking and Furniture Design from the Rochester Institute of Technology.

 Keun Ho Peter Park, Ray (Ziska)